nuxeo-sandbox/nuxeo-platform-login-crowd/README.md

 ## Configure

 Add an authentication service contribution to enable Crowd server logins.
+The `crowd.properties` content comes from your Crowd server instance.
+Within the Docker image, the properties are generated at `/opt/crowd/client/conf/crowd.properties`.
+The values provided below are examples that may work with your server.

 Crowd Configuration Properties:

 * `configProps`: Crowd configuration property string (inline)
 * `configFile`: Configuration file name, loaded from classpath or `configDirectory` (Default: `crowd.properties`)
 * `configDirectory`: Directory for configuration file, if different than the classpath
+* `logging`: Enable (true) or disable (false) detailed logging of Crowd authentication issues (Default: false)
 * `mappingName`: User mapper name (Default: `crowd`)
 * `pluginName`: Plugin name (Default: `CROWD_AUTH`)